Home Infusion Therapy

 3. Care planning and coordination with physicians.

-4. Nurses and the patients payor.
+4. Nurses and the patient’s payor.

 5. Care management by clinical infusion pharmacists.